mortendk/saga11/README.md

 # What is this

-Saga11 is a small system build for webdesigners to build small brochure websites / blogs etc.
-Its build on top of 11ty and with netlifycms as a backend for online editing.
+Saga11 build websites, based on 11ty and netlifycms

+The wish is to have a system where the webdesigner can have complete control over the markup

+Content and settings are build with markdown and json files. netlifycms is configured to edit the files
+The files are compiled to flat html files with 11ty using nunjucks templates.

+As a default the standard templates are using tailwind and alpine, but thats totally optional.

 ## Core Values

 - No Database - Flatfile based
 - 100% Markup control
 - Small tech stack (yeah right)